HOGENT-MLOps/mlops-labs/assignment/05-quantization-and-pruning.md

   - Explain the difference between post-training quantization and quantization aware training
   - Explain the difference between weight pruning and quantization
 - Show that you wrote an elaborate lab report in Markdown and pushed it to the repository
+- Show that you've executed the notebook and pushed it to the repository

 ## 1. Open the notebook